Usage-based billing for AI services: Why your ERP is the key to scaling it right

 • Customer billing disputes: Without clear, itemized invoices, customers push back on charges, delaying payments.

-ZoneBilling keeps AI billing inside NetSuite, solving these order-to-cash challenges without adding another system.
+ZoneBilling keeps billing inside NetSuite, solving these order-to-cash challenges without adding another system.
 How?

 • One source of truth: Finance teams stop wasting time reconciling scattered data and can answer revenue questions with confidence.

-• Automated revenue recognition: The system tracks the consumption of prepaid AI credits and revenue schedules align with ASC 606.
+• Automated revenue recognition: The system tracks the consumption of prepaid AI credits and revenue schedules align with ASC 606 and IFRS 15.

-• Consolidated contract management: All fixed subscriptions, usage-based charges and hybrid models live in one place, tracking what the customer purchased versus what they've used.
+• Consolidated contract management: All fixed subscriptions, usage-based billing for AI services hybrid models live in one place, tracking what the customer purchased versus what they've used.

 • Real-time visibility across teams: Product teams can track feature adoption, sales can monitor upsell opportunities and finance can produce accurate forecasts – all from the same verified data source.